siddhantparadox/commandrex-cli/README.md

 The application:
 1. Analyzes your request
-2. Generates an appropriate command
+2. Generates multiple appropriate command options (in interactive mode)
+3. Lets you select the best option using arrow keys
-3. Explains what the command does
+4. Explains what the command does
-4. Checks for potential safety issues
+5. Checks for potential safety issues
-5. Executes the command if requested
+6. Executes the command if requested

 ## Security